dotnet/pinvoke/CONTRIBUTING.md

 Consider using Visual Studio Code or Visual Studio's Open Folder feature instead of opening the PInvoke.sln in Visual Studio 2017.
 In exchange for fewer features, you'll have a more responsive UI.

+Use Visual Studio 2017 Update 3 (15.3) or later to get several important fixes.

 If you proceed to open the solution in Visual Studio, the following workarounds are necessary:

 #### Workaround [NuGet/Home#4764](https://github.com/NuGet/Home/issues/4764)